appsinacup/appsinacup.github.io/_posts/2025-12-14-gamend-stress-test.md

 Now it was able to handle **4000 users concurrently**, utilizing all CPU and almost all RAM.

 ![cpu](/assets/img/gamend_stress/cpu_final.png)

-The number of requests served was at **3K per second**, however as users grew, so did the HTTP response time, with a p99 of 15s:
+The number of requests served was at about **3000 per second**, however as users grew, so did the HTTP response time, with a p99 of 15s:

 ![http](/assets/img/gamend_stress/http_final.png)